Non-Degree Certificate Programs FAQ

 Frequently Asked Questions

-When can I start a non-degree certificate program?
-Are admissions deadlines rolling?
+When can I start the IBH or TIC certificate program?

 How many hours per week are spent in class?